emarcoux2/kotlin-tcg-tracker-app/README.md

 - Navigate between card lists, card details, and sets using Jetpack Compose navigation.
 - Login authentication, where a logged-in user has access to the cards they scanned, as well as add cards to a Favourites list.

-Note: Some features (OCR, API integration, login functionality) are currently under development.
+Note: Some features (OCR, API integration, login functionality, database functionality) are currently under development.

 Screens:
 - ScanCards - scan cards and display extracted text.